suiryc/webextensions/native-messaging/extension/doc/scripts.md

 #### `titleStripDomain(params)`
-If the [last part](#title-ending-part) of the title matches the site domain name, it is removed.
+If the [first or last last part](#title-startingending-part) of the title matches the site domain name, it is removed.
-For a given `sub2.sub1.sitename.tld` hostname, if the title last part matches either `sub1.sitename.tld`, `sitename.tld` or `sitename`, it is removed.
+For a given `sub2.sub1.sitename.tld` hostname, if the title part matches either `sub1.sitename.tld`, `sitename.tld` or `sitename`, it is removed.
-This method relies on `titleStripEndPart`.
+This method relies on `titleStripStartPart` and `titleStripEndPart`.

 **Parameters**
 - `str` (*string*): string to match
 - `params` (*object*): optional parameters
-  - parameters related to [title ending part](#title-ending-part) processing
+  - parameters related to [title part](#title-startingending-part) processing
   - `names`: (*string array*) more names to test after site name
-  - `withoutSpaces`: (*boolean*) whether to ignore all whitespaces when comparing site name and title ending part
+  - `withoutSpaces`: (*boolean*) whether to ignore all whitespaces when comparing site name and title part
     - `true` by default if not given: e.g. if the title last part is `Site Name`, it will match `sitename` and be removed